-Murrup Barak hosts two annual camps that allow Aboriginal and Torres Strait Islander high school students in years 11 & 12 to experience University life.
-The Murrup Barak camps provide students with hands on interactive experiences highlighting the support available, the University of Melbourne experience as well as opportunities to engage with various faculties and other Aboriginal and Torres Strait Islander students.
+Murrup Barak hosts an annual camp which allows Aboriginal and Torres Strait Islander high school students in years 11 & 12 to experience University life.
+The Murrup Barak camp provide students with hands on interactive experiences highlighting the support available, the University of Melbourne experience as well as opportunities to engage with various faculties and other Aboriginal and Torres Strait Islander students.

 Some of the things you’ll be participating in:

 - Discussion sessions with academics and students from several faculties

 - Various campus and faculty tours

 - Melbourne experience from a student perspective